Policies, Procedures & Statutory Documentation

 Further Information

-Publicly-funded schools in England get extra funding from the government to help improve the attainment of disadvantaged pupils.
+Publicly funded schools in England get extra funding from the government to help improve the attainment of disadvantaged pupils.
 The evidence shows that children from disadvantaged backgrounds generally face extra challenges in reaching their potential and often do not perform as well as their peers.
 The pupil premium grant is designed to allow schools to help disadvantaged pupils by improving their progress and the exam results they achieve.
 The Pupil Premium group consists of students who are in receipt of free school meals (FSM), who have been in receipt of free school meals within the last six years (FSM Ever 6), who have been looked after continuously for the past 6 months (LAC) or who have been adopted from care.
 In addition, the school also receives a separate Service Children’s Premium, which applies to the children of parents or carers who are serving in the Armed Forces.
 The Service Children’s Premium is intended to support the pastoral needs of Service Children.

 Re-opening Risk Assessments